What's the matter with $\Sigma m_{\nu}$?: Case study: Decaying dark matter

 The constraints on the various physical matter densities are shown in Fig.~\ref{fig:ddm_results}.
-We see that even with the possibility of some amount of DDM, the PR3 data still tightly constrain $\mnu$.
+We see that even with the possibility of some amount of DDM, as long as $A_{\rm 2pt}=1$, the PR3+DR2 data still tightly constrain $\mnu$.
 When $A_{\rm 2pt}$ is allowed to freely vary, however, we see a shift in posteriors toward higher values of $\omddm$ and $\mnu$.
-This indicates that it is the excess peak smearing present in the PR3 data that leads to the still-tight constraints on $\mnu$: any amount of DDM, or any non-zero $\mnu$, will suppress lensing power, whereas the PR3 data show a preference for enhanced lensing power.
+This indicates that it is the lensing information present in the CMB data that leads to the still-tight constraints on $\mnu$: any amount of DDM, or any non-zero $\mnu$, will suppress lensing power, whereas the PR3 (in this case) data show a preference for enhanced lensing power.
+This same conclusion holds for the more constraining P-ACT data, wherein we also find tight constraints on the neutrino mass.
 This is consistent with the conclusions of \citet{McCarthy:2022gok}, who showed that for general DDM models, the fit to CMB power spectra predominantly degrades at intermediate multipoles where lensing effects are important.
 Freeing $A_{\rm 2pt}$ removes this constraint, and opens the expected degeneracy between $\omddm$ and $\mnu$.
 In the PR4 likelihoods that we use, the amount of peak smearing is consistent with \lcdm\ \citep{Tristram:2023haj}, so we might expect the $\omddm$-$\mnu$ degeneracy to more clearly manifest itself.
-Indeed, we see that switching to the PR4 data leads to a preference for non-zero DDM, and a posterior for $\mnu$ that peaks at positive values (although still below 0.06 eV).
+Indeed, we see that switching to the PR4 data leads to a preference for non-zero DDM, and a posterior for $\mnu$ that supports more positive values (although still without a peak).